My Literature for Literacy initiative…

 I hence pledge 100% of all first-year proceeds from the sales of my debut novel Waterdown to Room to Read through my fundraising page:

-I want to take a closer look at the global illiteracy causes, consequences, and solutions through a series of posts on this topic:
+I’ve also taken a closer look at the global illiteracy causes, consequences, and solutions through a series of posts on this topic:

 Check out my first entry.